AntJoaquimDev/barbershop/README.md

-# barbershop
+# Barbershop
+Projeto de estudos na ACdemia do Flutter.
+DartWeek
 A new Flutter project.
+3.10 and Dart 3 e Riverpode new gerencia de state.

 ## Getting Started